 Alterations to a flat with the consent of the freeholder (if the lease stipulates that such permission is required) means that the freeholder issues a license to alter which then becomes part of the title deeds.
 There are no legal guidelines as to what the freeholder can charge and if it is later discovered that alterations were made that required the consent of the freeholder which was neither sought nor granted then the freeholder can insist on a retroactive licence during the conveyancing process.
 Again, there are no legal guidelines on what can be charged.

-The most common requests for alterations are:
+The most common requests for alterations to flats are:

-- Replacing/changing windows;
+- Changing windows;

 - A skylight insertion;

-- Installation of a new kitchen, bathroom, toilet, shower etc which is likely to increase the amount of waste water/sewage being removed from the flat;
+- Installation of a new kitchen, bathroom, toilet, shower etc (which is likely to increase the amount of waste water/sewage being removed from the flat);

 - Modification to communal services such as the re-routing of a radiator attached to a communal heating system.

 If the leaseholder wants to carry out minor modernisation work, such as internal decorations, consent will not usually be required and if the lease is silent on alterations (highly unlikely) then the tenant is free to carry out the alterations as he/she chooses.

 - A loft conversion;

 - The extension or creation of a driveway;